 1. Place ice onto your injury or sore muscles

 As an example if you sprain an ankle, get a pack of ice to place on your ankle as soon as possible.
 Not only will icing an injury decrease the pain which you’re feeling but icing a sore or injured body part will also prevent your affected body part from swelling up.
 If you don’t have an ice pack handy, simply use a bag of frozen vegetables such as frozen peas.
-If this pain continues and is severe, you may want to seek medical advice or learn more about your injuries at Podiatry First.
+If this pain continues and is severe, you may want to seek medical advice or learn more about your injuries at Mod Pod Podiatry.

 2. Elevate your sore body part